+2020 £000 2019 £000

 Operating result is stated after charging:

-Audit fees payable to the company's auditor
+Audit fees payable to the company's auditor - -

-The auditor's remuneration for audit services in the period amounted to £6,000 (13 November 2018 to 31 March 2019: £5,350), with such costs being borne by the immediate parent undertaking Affinity Water Limited.
-The auditor received no other remuneration for services provided to the company in the current year.
+The auditor's remuneration for audit services in the year amounted to £6,000 (2019: £5,350), with such costs being borne by the immediate parent undertaking Affinity Water Limited.
+The auditor received no other remuneration for services provided to the company in either the current or prior year.